fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 ![](https://i.imgur.com/0kV6gie.jpg)

+## Software Updates

+Sofware updates are release frequently in the [Firmware repository](https://github.com/fablabbcn/smartcitizen-kit-20).
+These updates will need to be applied periodically to the two main components of the SCK: the SAMD21 (main processor) and the ESP8266 (Wi-Fi module).
+Check the instructions under the [Update the Firmware](Components/Firmware/Guides/Update the firmware) section for more information.

 ## :construction_worker: Troubleshooting

 ### Before setup

 Before configuring the Kit setup make sure the LED is red.
-If not, press the button multiple times until the LED turns red.
+If not, press the button until the LED turns red.

 ![](https://i.imgur.com/9iK1ZLl.jpg)